JeffersonLab/clas12-timeline/qa-physics/README.md

 - see [QADB documentation](/doc/qa.md) for the full QADB production procedure
 - see [the top-level documentation](/README.md) for how to run the timeline code in general

+The following sections explain what the [two steps of timeline production](/doc/procedure.md) do in detail;
+below that is a flowchart for a visual guide.

 ## Step 1 (`qtl histogram`)
-First step is to read DST or Skim files, producing HIPO files and data tables
+First step is to read DST or Skim files, producing HIPO files and data tables.
+This is automated by `qtl histogram`.

 * `monitorRead.groovy`
-  * this is called by `qtl histogram`, for the "physics" timelines
   * run with no arguments for usage guide
   * It is better to run this using `slurm`, but this can be run on a single skim file or directory of one run's DST files